robertbraeutigam/scan/README.md

 #### STREAM DATA (02)

-Request the Controlled to send values for the specified Data Packet.
+Request to send values for the specified Data Packet.

 Action will have any number of responses until this Data Packet is requested again.
 After the first value arrives for the new request, the old Request Id can be reused.